Prince William appears in public for first time since royal photo row erupted

 However, it has been overshadowed by a controversy over a Mother’s Day photograph of his wife and their three children, which marked the first official picture of the Princess of Wales since she underwent abdominal surgery in January.

-Kate Middleton was forced to apologise for “any confusion” caused and admitted to editing the image after widespread speculation that it had been manipulated culminated in major news agencies pulling the photo.
+Kate Middleton was forced to apologise for “any confusion” caused and admitted to editing the image after widespread speculation that it had been manipulated, culminating in major news agencies pulling the photo.

 She said sorry with a statement on social media, which said: “Like many amateur photographers, I do occasionally experiment with editing.